Perni Nani

 Perni Venkataramaiah, commonly known as Perni Nani, is an Indian politician from Krishna district, Andhra Pradesh.
-He is elected as the Member of the Legislative Assembly from Machilipatnam Assembly constituency to the Andhra Pradesh Legislative Assembly on behalf of YSR Congress Party.
+He is a former Member of the Legislative Assembly from Machilipatnam Assembly constituency to the Andhra Pradesh Legislative Assembly on behalf of YSR Congress Party.
 He is a former Minister for Transport, Information & Public Relations in the state of Andhra Pradesh.

 Early life

-Perni Venkataramaiah was born to Perni Krishnamurthy and Nageshwaramma.
-His father is a politician and former minister in the cabinet of N. Janardhana Reddy.
+Perni Venkataramaiah was born to Perni Krishnamurthy and Nageswaramma.
+His father was a politician and former minister in the cabinet of N. Janardhana Reddy.